peterGraf/pbl/README.md

 ## PBL - Introduction

-PBL is an LGPL open source C library of functions that can be used in a C or C++ project.
+PBL is an MIT License open source C library of functions that can be used in a C or C++ project.
 PBL is highly portable and compiles warning free on Linux gcc, MAC OS X and Windows Microsoft Visual Studio.